-No. Using Acclaim to store, manage, and broadcast your credentials is free for badge earners.
-Acclaim works with issuing organizations such as PHAP to offset any costs and to ensure you have a best-in-class platform.
+No. Using HPass to store, manage, and broadcast your credentials is free for badge earners.
+HPass works with issuing organizations such as PHAP to offset any costs and to ensure you have access to best-in-class platforms.

 Can I earn other credentials to display as a digital badge?

 An increasing numbers of agencies, training organizations, and credentialing bodies are adopting the Open Badges standard.
-You can display badges in Acclaim from any other organization that partners with Acclaim to display their credentials as digital badges.
+You can display badges in HPass from any organization that issues digital badges.

 What if I don’t want my credential to be public?

-Acclaim and PHAP take the handling of personally identifiable information (PII) very seriously.
-That's why the storage and sharing of data through Acclaim is encrypted using industry best practices.
+HPass and PHAP take the handling of personally identifiable information (PII) very seriously.
 And it's always up to you to decide where and when to share your badges so you maintain control over your online professional profile.

 What’s to keep someone from copying my badge and using it?